Singapore Sailing Federation

 The Singapore Sailing Federation (Abbreviation: SSF; 新加坡帆船协会), also known as SingaporeSailing, is the National Sports Association (NSA) responsible for the management and organisation of the sport of sailing in Singapore.

 The Federation works closely with Sport Singapore, on various fronts and adheres to the various rules and regulations required by Sport Singapore for NSAs.
 SingaporeSailing works with various clubs and affiliates in Singapore and also the Singapore National Olympic Council (SNOC) and World Sailing on the high performance front.

 The Federation is currently headed by Lincoln Chee and it is headquartered at the National Sailing Centre in East Coast Park.

 History

 In 1966, the Singapore Yachting Association was founded by Jack Snowden who served as its first president.

-In 1994, the National Optimist Sailing Scheme (NOSS) was setup to focus on training sailors on the Optimist class.
+In 1994, the National Optimist Sailing Scheme (NOSS) was set up to focus on training sailors on the Optimist class.
 A National Optimist Certification Scheme was introduced in 2000 to recognise young sailors who take up sailing.

 On 29 April 2000, the Singapore Yachting Association was renamed as Singapore Sailing Federation, also known as SingaporeSailing.